-It may not be the easiest place to get to – the Edmonton to Jasper drive time is around four hours – but that is almost exactly what makes Jasper such an appealing destination.
+It’s a drive that we’ve done many times, and each time we do it, we love and appreciate the journey.
+Driving from Edmonton to Jasper takes approximately four hours and it’s an easy straight shot on Highway 16 (Trans-Canada).
 As we have found on most of our travels worldwide, our very best experiences are often in places that were a bit harder to get to.
-We often describe Jasper as the far-less-touristy Banff – it may attract a different kind of traveler and has fewer amenities to offer, but is none the less massively inviting.
+We often describe Jasper as the far-less-touristy Banff – it may attract a different kind of traveller and has fewer amenities to offer, but is nonetheless massively inviting.

-We have made this drive many times, sometimes even in winter, and always without issue.
+Since we have made this drive many times, we mostly have done so without issue.
 The roads are well maintained but sometimes frequented by wildlife (so keep your eyes peeled and your camera ready).
 Whether you are driving yourself or arriving under the direction of another, there is a lot to see along the way, especially as you get closer to Jasper National Park.

 About the Route

-In good conditions, it will take just under four hours to travel the 366kms from Edmonton to Jasper on the Yellowhead highway (AB-16).
+In good conditions, it will take just under four hours to travel the 366 km from Edmonton to Jasper on the Yellowhead Highway (AB-16).
 Always account for extra traffic when leaving at peak times or driving in the winter!

 - Youth (up to 17 yo): FREE

 The daily passes expire at 4 pm the following day.
-If you’re looking to enter multiple times – try the Discovery Pass!
-It gives you unlimited admission for a year.
-Fees are as follows:
+If you’re looking to enter multiple times or staying longer, consider the Parks Canada Discovery Pass.
+It gives you unlimited admission for a year to all the national parks in Canada.

-Note that in summer, the east gate into Jasper National Park has been known to be extremely busy, with wait times up to a half-hour.
+Note that in summer, the east gate into Jasper National Park has been known to be extremely busy, with wait times up to 30 minutes.
 Improvements are in the works.
 The east gate is right on the Yellowhead highway, just past the town of Hinton.
 For more information, visit the Parks Canada website.

 Edmonton to Jasper by Car